ahmedalhulaibi/flatfile/README.md

 ## Examples

-Please refer to [examples](https://github.com/ahmedalhulaibi/flatfile/tree/master/example) folder in repo for all examples.
+Please refer to the [examples](https://github.com/ahmedalhulaibi/flatfile/tree/master/example) folder in repo for all examples.

 Let's say I have a text file `customers.txt` which contains customer data.
 There are 2 records: